bleaktwig/yuadrem-wiki/docs/kins/oth.md

     \subparagraph{Size} Oth typically range from between 135 to just under 180 cm.
     Your size if Medium.
-    You are impressively lightweight for your size, weighing around 45 kg.
+    You are impressively lightweight for your size, weighing around 45 kilograms.

     \subparagraph{Speed} Your base walking speed it 6 meters.